anyfavors/n8n-helm/n8n/README.md

 ## Publishing

+Chart packages are created automatically using [chart-releaser](https://github.com/helm/chart-releaser) when commits land on `main`.
+To cut a release, bump the version in `Chart.yaml` and push the change.
+The [`release.yaml`](../.github/workflows/release.yaml) workflow will upload the packaged chart to GitHub and update the index on `gh-pages`.
-This chart is packaged and released to the `gh-pages` branch by [GitHub Actions](../.github/workflows/release.yaml) when changes are pushed to `main`.
-Users can add <https://anyfavors.github.io/n8n-helm> as a Helm repository to install published versions.
+Users can then add <https://anyfavors.github.io/n8n-helm> as a Helm repository to install published versions.